smvv/spec/document/syntax/modules.rst

 * The meta variable :math:`l` ranges over label indices.

-* The meta variable :math:`x` ranges over indices in any of the other index spaces.
+* The meta variables :math:`x, y` ranges over indices in any of the other index spaces.

 .. _syntax-expr: